tksunw/tools/zfs/replace-coraid-zx-srx-disk.md

 ----
-### 4. ON SRX: Make the new JBOD AoE lun, apply the masks, and online it (USE THE SAME SHELF.SLOT AS BEFORE):
+## 5. ON SRX: Make the new JBOD AoE lun, apply the masks, and online it (USE THE SAME SHELF.SLOT AS BEFORE):
     SRX shelf X> make ${disk} jbod ${shelf}.${slot}
     SRX shelf X> mask ${disk} ${mask-formatted-hba-macs-from-above}
     SRX shelf X> online ${disk}
 ----
-### 5 ON ZX: Tell the ZX to rescan the AoE Drives and remove any stale device entries for the old drives
+## 6. ON ZX: Tell the ZX to rescan the AoE Drives and remove any stale device entries for the old drives
     echo flush > /proc/ethdrv/ctl
 ----
-### 5 ON ZX: Tell ZFS you have replaced the disk (with "itself")
+## 7. ON ZX: Tell ZFS you have replaced the disk (with "itself")
     zpool replace ${zpool} ${CTD} ${CTD}

- * The CTD of the disk is the Solaris will look like `c4t100d1`
+ * *The CTD of the disk is the Solaris will look like* `c4t100d1`

 ----
-### 6 ON ZX: Verify status
+## 8. ON ZX: Verify status
     zpool status ${zpool}
 ----